cfmeyers/fatbaby/readme.md

 ~/bones $  python run.py db migrate
 ~~~

-Your SQLite database file, `myapp.db`, will get created by that command.
+Your SQLite database file, `bones/myapp/myapp.db`, will get created by that command.
 Next, to upgrade type

 ~~~.bsh